steffensmartinsen/runningbuddy/README.md

 ```

 ## `/distance`
-The `distance` endpoint receives a *time* object and a *pace* object, both containing numbers representing time units.
-For *time* hour is included, whereas *pace* only contains minutes and seconds.
+The `distance` endpoint receives a *distanceUnit*, *paceUnit*, *time* object and a *pace* object, both containing numbers representing time units, as input parameters from the request body.
+For the *time* object, hour is included, whereas the *pace* object only contains minutes and seconds.
 The endpoint calculates the distance ran given the running time and pace, and returns the distance in JSON format (see example response body).

-All input must be greater than or equal to 0.
-Running time's *min* must be less than 60, and *sec* for both objects must be less than 60.
+All time and pace values must be greater than or equal to 0.
+Running time's *min* must be less than 60, and *sec* for both objects must be less than 60.<br>
+Both unit parameters can either be `km` or `miles`.

 **Example Request Body:**
 ```
 {
+    "distanceUnit": "km",
+    "paceUnit": "miles",
     "time": {
         "hour": 0,
         "min": 45,
         "sec": 0
     },
     "pace": {
-        "min": 4,
+        "min": 8,
-        "sec": 55
+        "sec": 52
     }
 }
 ```